If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 You should realize that in any non-bankruptcy debt settlement – whenever the creditor forgives any of your debt, the amount written off is reported to the IRS and treated as if it was actually income to you – even though you never get any money and are actually still paying part of the debt.

-You will get a 1099c and you’ll owe tax on the amount of the debt that was written off.
+You receive a 1099c and you’ll owe tax on the amount of the debt that was written off.

-For this reason the actual savings that you get in debt settlement or debt management is always less than it seems at first – because you owe tax on the settlement amount.
+For this reason the actual savings in debt settlement or debt management falls short of what it seems at first – because you owe tax on the settlement amount.

 - Chapter 7 Bankruptcy